Sedlescombe: Manor

+Notable buildings

 Manor houses

-Manor Cottages in The Street are a 15th-century timber-framed building with a 16th-century extension.
-They were built as a single manor house but later divided into five cottages.
-They are a Grade I listed building.
+Manor Cottages in The Street is a 15th-century timber-framed building with a 16th-century extension.
+It was built as a single manor house but was later divided into five cottages.
+It was a Grade I listed building.

 Durhamford Manor in Stream Lane is an early 16th-century timber-framed house.
 It is a Grade II* listed building.

 Churches

-Church of England
+St John's parish is now part of the Benefice of Sedlescombe with Whatlington.
 The Church of England parish church of St John the Baptist has a 15th-century Perpendicular Gothic nave, north aisle and west tower.
 The present chancel, south aisle and south porch were added in 1866–74 as part of a restoration by Norman and Billing.
 The chancel's north and south windows have stained glass made by CE Kempe in 1890.
 The building is Grade II* listed.

 The west tower has a ring of six bells.
 Robert Mot of Houndsditch and Whitechapel cast the tenor bell in 1592.
 Joseph Carter of Whitechapel cast the fifth bell in 1606 and the second, third and fourth bells in 1607.
 Mears & Stainbank of the Whitechapel Bell Foundry cast the treble bell in 1929.

-St John's parish is now part of the Benefice of Sedlescombe with Whatlington.

-United Reformed

-Sedlescombe has a United Reformed Church.
+There is also a United Reformed Church.

-Other notable buildings
+Other

 Asselton House in The Street is a 15th-century timber-framed house.
 Its northwest wing was added in the 19th century.

-Pestalozzi International Village is an educational charity founded in 1946.
+Pestalozzi International Village, named after the Swiss philanthropist Johann Heinrich Pestalozzi, is an educational charity founded in 1946.
 In 1959 it moved to Oaklands, a Tudor Revival house in Sedlescombe.
-A Warden's House and International House were designed for it by Hugh Casson and Neville Conder and built in the grounds.
+A Warden's House and International House were designed for it by Hugh Casson and Neville Conder.

 Amenities

 Sedlescombe has a 15th-century pub, the Queen's Head Inn, that is now a gastropub.
-There is also a hotel and a bed and breakfast guest house.
+There is also a hotel and a bed and breakfast.

 The village has a post office and general store and a Church of England primary school.

-Just outside the village is Sedlescombe Golf Club, which includes the James Andrews School of Golf.
+Just outside the village is Sedlescombe Golf Club, which hosts the James Andrews School of Golf.